Sustainability 360 Series was created to highlight Northern Arizona University’s sustainability

 research, experts, and programs.
 With a focus on wildfires, Native American

 cultural sustainability, climate science, and drought / water

 issues, the series emphasizes the university’s commitment to and expertise in

 Northern Arizona University is committed to providing Native American communities with the resources and training necessary to maintain their traditions and economic vitality in the 21st century.

-Part I: Native Americans Confronting Climate Change
+Native Americans Confronting Climate Change

-The first part of this series explores how tribes and nations across the U.S. are preparing for the impacts of climate change on their communities.
+This series explores how tribes and nations across the U.S. are preparing for the impacts of climate change on their communities.
 Northern Arizona University's Institute for Tribal Environmental Professionals (ITEP) is a leading voice in research on climate impacts, as well as on practical steps that Native Americans can take to confront a changing climate.